olewsaa/amateur-radio/DMR/README.md

 ## Introduction

-Disclaimer: My code plugs are manually written and there is a fair chance of errors.
-Most of the analog and digital repeaters have been tested.
+Disclaimer: The code plug is manually written and there is a fair chance of errors.
+Trust, but verify.

 My radio is a [Baofeng 1701](https://www.baofengradio.com/).
 So far I'm very happy with the radio, no issues found so far.

-### Script to generate a codeplug config file for dmrconfig
-The wish to have an all Linux envirnment made me start using the command line tool [dmrconfig](https://github.com/OpenRTX/dmrconfig).
-This have support for a fair share of radios.
-Being a command line tool means that the application works with text config files.
-This is an easy way to do it, but can be tedious to enter or even copy paste can be boring.

-I sail around in Scandinavia and the Baltics and have a fair number of DMR repeaters that need to be entered.
-It would ba a far too big job to enter all this manually.
-Even with a spreadsheet it would be a significant task.

-To make it is less tedious I decided to write a script that have a few relatively simple input files containing the bare minimum of information.
-Using these few small and simple input files as input the script generate a dmr.conf file that can be written directly to the radio using dmrconfig.
-The most important issues is the numbering and ordering of the talkgroups for each station.
-To insert a talkgroup the rest of the numbers need to be reordered.

-I have written a [script to generate a code plug configuration](make.codeplug.md) file for [dmrconfig](https://github.com/OpenRTX/dmrconfig) making it a fairly simple process or generating a code plug from scratch.
-In some ways text files are simpler than spreadsheet interface.
-The script is a mixture of shell script and some Python code (this I got some AI help to write).

-The analog part is mostly alike the analog section in the dmrconfig configuration file as there is just one line per repeater.

-### My codeplug for BF1701 (binary)
 My codeplug (*.rdt) file is [available](https://github.com/olewsaa/amateur-radio/blob/main/DMR/BF1701-example-codeplug.rdt) (with personal info removed).

+I have also written a [script to generate a code plug configuration](make.codeplug.md) file for dmrconfig making it a fairly simple process or generating a code plug from scratch.

-## Edit codeplug using Linux
+### Edit codeplug using Linux

-### qdmr
+#### qdmr
 The utility [qdmr](https://dm3mat.darc.de/qdmr/) can be used to edit the codeplug under Linux.
 This is major advantage, no need for Wine or VirtualBox (using a Windows 10 virtual machine).
 The software is still under active development which is very good signal.

-The software is available in some distributions, like Ubuntu (including Mint).
+The software is available in some distributions, like Ubuntu (and hence Mint).
 However, to get the most recent version building from scratch is needed.
 The
 [code is on gihub](https://github.com/hmatuschek/qdmr) with installation [instructions](https://dm3mat.darc.de/qdmr/install.html).